← 시리즈 홈 ← Series Home

 1

 A narrow room on the second floor of a stone building overlooking the Arno.
-On a wooden table draped in green cloth sit a leather-bound ledger, a brass balance scale, and a single quill pen.
-In the afternoon light falling through the window, a man writes on a small sheet of paper.
+On a wooden table draped in green cloth sit a leather-bound ledger, a brass scale, and a single quill pen.
+In the afternoon light streaming through the window, a man is writing on a small piece of paper.

-"Pay to the bearer, at the Medici branch in Bruges, within the usance term."
+"From the Medici branch in Bruges, pay the designated recipient within the stated term."

 A bill of exchange — cambium per literas.
-This scrap of paper, slightly wider than a modern check, would change the history of European finance.
+This single sheet of paper, slightly wider than a modern check, would alter the course of European finance.

-The man writing these words is Giovanni di Bicci de' Medici, a Florentine banker.
-Not a nobleman — a merchant.
+The man writing is Giovanni di Bicci de' Medici.
+A Florentine banker.
+Not a nobleman but a merchant.
 Neither king nor pope.
-A gatekeeper of money, who works with ledgers, letters, and bills of exchange.
+He is a gatekeeper of money — a man who works with ledgers, letters, and bills of exchange.

-The room is called a scrittoio, a private study.
-The air mingles the stone-cold seeping from the brick walls, the oily scent of tallow candles, and the bitter tang of iron-gall ink.
-On the brass scale atop the green cloth lies evidence of recent work: gold florins weighed and tested, the clipped coins sorted out and discarded.
-To one side of the table, the libro segreto — the secret ledger — sits locked with a metal clasp.
-Inside: the partners' capital contributions, each branch's profit and loss, outstanding loan balances.
-Only three men hold the key.
+This room is his private study, known as a scrittoio.
+Cold rises from the brick walls, mingling with the oily scent of candles and the bitter tang of iron-gall ink.
+On the brass scale atop the green cloth, traces remain of gold florins weighed to detect clipped coins — currency shaved down to steal gold.
+At one end of the table, the secret ledger — the libro segreto — is clasped shut with a metal lock.
+It records the partners' capital contributions, each branch's profit and loss, and outstanding loan balances.
+Only three people have the authority to open it.

-What Giovanni is doing is straightforward.
-A Florentine client needs to settle a wool payment in Bruges.
-Instead of loading gold coins onto a cart and sending them over the Alps, Giovanni writes a piece of paper.
-When it arrives at the Medici branch in Bruges, the branch manager there pays out the local currency.
-Not a single physical coin moves.
+What Giovanni is doing is simple.
+A client in Florence wants to pay for wool in Bruges.
+Instead of loading gold coins onto a cart and sending them over the Alps, Giovanni writes a single piece of paper.
+When this paper reaches the Medici branch in Bruges, the local branch manager pays out in the local currency.
+The physical gold does not move a single step.

-This is the bill of exchange.
-And this is where six hundred years of financial history begin.
+This is a bill of exchange.
+And this is the starting point of six hundred years of financial history.

 2